mariatakpa/LITA_Class-Project-1/README.md

 EDA involves the exploring of data to answer some questions about the data such as
 - What product are on the peak sales?
 - What is the overall sales trend?
-- What products are top sellers?
+- What regions have the highest revenue contribution?

 ---

-### Data Analysis
+### Data Visualization

 ---
 ### Insights